-We would all love to hear from God.
+We all love to hear from God.
 But more importantly, we want to be sure that He has spoken and it is not our random thoughts or any other person for that matter.
-There are many ways in which God can speak—actually he can speak in any way he chooses so we cannot put him in a box.
-That said, there are ways that he frequently uses and these are the ones I want to focus on.
+There are several ways in which God can speak—actually He can speak in any way He chooses so we cannot put Him in a box.
+That said, there are ways that He frequently uses and these are the ones I want to focus on.

 This is probably the safest way to hear from God.
-The whole purpose of the Scriptures is so God can reveal his nature to us, as well as his thoughts together with any message.
-The Word of God is living (active) and therefore he can use it to communicate.
-If we have a question of whether it is okay to go in a certain direction or not, then the Scriptures are a good place to start.
-Most of us will admit we have prayed about something and God answered by showing us a verse in the Bible that was perfectly appropriate for whatever we asked.
-However most of us will also admit that sometimes you just cannot find it in the Bible.
-And that is why He provided other options.
+The whole purpose of Scripture is to unveil His nature to us, as well as His thoughts alongside any messages He may have.
+The Word is living (active) and therefore God can use it to communicate in this present age.
+If we have a question and need counsel, the Bible would be a good place to start.
+Most of us will admit we have prayed for guidance and “the Lord answered” by showing us a verse.
+That verse happened to be perfectly appropriate.
+However most of us will also admit that sometimes you just cannot find it in the Word.
+And that is why God provided other options.

-The inner voice is sometimes called the still small voice (1 Kings 19:11-13).
-Usually comes when we least expect it but in my experience it’s almost always God speaking.
-When you hear ‘something’ telling you to go ahead and act at a certain moment (and it doesn’t contradict God’s Word) then listen to this voice, more often than not God is trying to communicate.
-You will find that sometimes he is asking you to do what may not make sense at that particular time because he knows much more than we do.
-That is why it is important to just obey, and you will find out afterwards.
+The inner voice is often called the still small voice (1 Kings 19:11-13).
+Usually comes when we least expect it but in my experience this prompting is almost always from God.
+When you hear “something telling you” (and the direction does not contradict God’s Word) then listen to this voice.
+More often than not the Lord is trying to convey a message.
+You will find that at times He asks you to do what may not make sense at that particular time, because He knows much more than we do.
+It is important to simply obey, and you will find out afterwards.
 If the message keeps recurring then it must be God.
 Do not overlook that whisper in your spirit.

 This term fleece is derived from Gideon’s experience.
-There are many other examples in the Old Testament where lots (where the word lottery is derived) were used to consult God.
-David sometimes used the lot to ask God for guidance.
-Our modern day version of the lot would be a little like this: “God if you want this for me then let this (an event) happen.”
-In Gideon’s case he asked God that the fleece be wet and afterwards when he was still not sure, he asked that it be dry (Judges 6:36-40).
-The fleece method can be unreliable, sometimes God will speak and other times he won’t.
-Say for instance you toss a coin.
-Heads or tails, there will always be an answer.
-If you use it as yes or no, then you will assume God has spoken even when he hasn’t.
-The fleece method should be reserved for desperate circumstances—when we really have to know at that time.
-David always got the right answer when he was desperate for guidance especially concerning war.
-God tends to speak when he knows the stakes are high.
+There are many other examples in the Old Testament where lots were used to consult God.
+David occasionally used them to ask for guidance.
+Our modern day version of the lot would be something like, “God if you want this for me then let (a given event) happen.”
+In Gideon’s case he asked that the fleece be wet and afterwards when still not sure, he asked that it becomes dry (Judges 6:36-40).
+This approach can be unreliable.
+God may choose not to speak.

-This can be reliable and yet also unreliable.
-God can and does speak to us through others but others can sometimes say “God has told me” when he hasn’t.
-If it is genuine, God will usually have told you already or will confirm to you afterwards.
-It is not wise to make a decision based on what one individual has told you.
+God can and does speak to us through others but people can say “God has told me” when He has not.
+If it is genuine, the Lord will usually have told you already or will confirm to you afterwards.
+It is not wise to make a decision based on what an individual has said.
 At times God will speak through a minister or preacher and you will hear his voice through that person.
 It will resonate with you and there will be an assurance within that it was for you.
-Jesus said, “my sheep know my voice”, and when He speaks through others, deep inside you will just know.
+Jesus said, “My sheep hear [or know] my voice” (John 10:27), when He speaks through others, you will hear that voice.

-Have you ever got involved in one thing or other and everything about it felt right?
-And it proved to be a good thing in the end?
+Have you ever done something and it felt so right?
+And thereafter it produced a good outcome?
 That was the peace of God leading you.
 It is yet another way God can speak.
-He can also speak through a lack of peace.
-As you pursue a goal, you may feel that everything about it feels wrong but you can’t even explain why.
-If you continue in that direction you may find out that God was trying to lead you away from the unpleasant.
+On the other hand He can speak through a lack of peace.
+As you pursue a personal ambition, you may notice that everything about it feels wrong, yet you cannot even explain why.
+If you continue in that direction you realize that God was trying to lead you away from the unpleasant.
 Letting His peace lead you is a reliable way of following the path God would have you take.

-God will sometimes speak to us through circumstances.
-In most cases they will make us uncomfortable so that he may get our attention.
-We could be living life minding our own business then all of a sudden, something comes up and we are led in a certain direction of which we had not planned.
-A perfect example is when God wanted to anoint Saul as the new king of Israel (1 Samuel 9-12).
+God will on occasion speak to us through circumstances.
+In most cases they will make us uncomfortable so that He can get our attention.
+We could be living life minding our own business then all of a sudden, a problem shows up and we are led in a direction we had not planned.
+A perfect illustration is when God wanted to anoint Saul as the new king of Israel (1 Samuel 9-12).
 The first thing that happened was that his father’s donkeys went missing.
 Saul was instructed to go look for them and after traversing large areas of land without finding them, he met with Samuel the prophet.
-He was anointed king and the donkeys somehow found their way back home.
+He was later anointed king and the donkeys somehow found their way back home.
 The purpose of these circumstances was to guide Saul to Samuel.

 SO, HOW CAN I BE SURE IT IS GOD?

-The truth is that as we walk with God we will sometimes miss Him.
-It is a learning process to hear from God, but in addition to the aforementioned good practices will keep you on the safe side and minimize mistaken communication.
-Additionally we should always be patient as we wait to hear from Him.
-He will not always speak when we expect, but if we are patient the answer will eventually come our way.
-Also it is important to remember that He can always redirect us when we miss Him so we should not worry too much about missing his communication.
+The truth is that as we walk with God we will sometimes get it wrong.
+Hearing from Him is a learning process.
+That said, the aforementioned good practices will keep you on the safe side and minimize mistaken communication.
+Additionally we should always be patient.
+God will not always speak when we expect, but the answer will eventually come.
+Also it is important to remember that He can always redirect us when we do miss His communication.